 Avoid those “for-profit” alcohol rehab “referral” services that are heavily advertised on television and the internet.
 Their “actor” delivered fear-based message is absurd.
-Those for-profit alcohol rehab businesses who use (or create) these referral services to get patients, have ridiculously low success rates and ridiculously high fee structures.
+Those for-profit alcohol rehab businesses who use or create these referral services to get patients, have ridiculously low success rates and ridiculously high fees.

 Let’s look at how our relationship with alcohol was created.
 There were two powerful influencers that we have been exposed to since birth.

 - Advertisements by the alcohol industry depicting every imaginable event with super healthy and blissfully happy people drinking alcohol.

 - Antiquated cultural traditions that strongly hold to the notion that alcohol drinking is fine and that it must be flowing at all social events in order for them to be fun and successful.

 Ignore both of them.